amruthraghav/amruthraghav/README.md

 ### Hi there, I'm Amruth - aka [Amruthraghav][website] 👋

 ## I'm a Student, Developer, Machine Learning Enthusiast, and Learner!
-- 🔭 I’m currently working on a [couple of side projects which uses ML][website]!
+- 🔭 I’m currently working on a [couple of side projects ][website] using Machine Learning!
 - 🌱 I’m currently learning how to use Machine Learning in Finance 🤣
 - 👯 I’m looking to collaborate with other thinkers and problem solvers
 - 🥅 2020 Goals: Contribute more to Open Source projects and build solutions that impact people's life